 The Council developed a savings strategy several years ago in order to deliver efficiency savings under the Government's efficiency agenda and has been successful in achieving a significant amount of revenue savings.
-Its current transformation programme has identified that a further £2.973million of transformational savings must be delivered over the lifetime of the current MTFP 2012/13 - 2017/18.
-Of this sum £2.134million has been achieved with the balance of £839,000 still to be identified for 2015/16.
+Its current transformation programme has identified that a further £3.939million of transformational savings must be delivered over the lifetime of the current MTFP 2015/16 - 2018/19.
+Of this sum £1.839million needs to be identified for 2015/16 with £0.625million of this already achieved, with the balance being required for future years.

 Managing transformational change effectively is critical to the successful delivery of the transformation programme and the delivery of the wider ambitions set out within the Carlisle Plan.
-For this reason a Transformation Board was established in order to provide accountability for the delivery of the savings strategy thus ensuring that the transformation of Council services is controlled and managed effectively.
-The Deputy Chief Executive chairs the Transformation Board and is accountable for the programme; with appropriate Directors being responsible for delivering individual schemes within the overall programme.
+The Deputy Chief Executive and the Director of Resources, supported by SMT, provides accountability for the delivery of the savings strategy thus ensuring that the transformation of Council services is controlled and managed effectively; with appropriate Directors being responsible for delivering individual schemes within the overall programme.